alidcast/ency/README.md

 ## Why Ency?

-Vuency helps you manage complex, event-driven operations with minimal code.
+Ency helps you manage complex, event-driven operations with minimal code.

 The two main benefits are: